- What Is It

 - Signs and symptoms of pleural effusion include:

-- Associate symptoms of pleural effusion due to an underlying disease
+- Associated symptoms of pleural effusion due to an underlying disease include:

 - Thoracentesis is used to draw off the pleural fluid for analysis.
 A thin needle is inserted between the ribs into the fluid collection.